Sanitation Standards for Butane to be Used in Food

 Article 4

-Isobutane to be used in food shall meet the requirements according to the following standards:
+Isobutane to be used in food shall comply with the requirements according to the following standards:

 ┌──────────┬───────────────────┐